jaskaran-online/markdown-mermaid/PRD.md

 - Localize all visible strings; initial release ships English only.

-## 10) Telemetry and Logging (Optional, opt‑in)
+## 10) Telemetry and Logging

-- Session start/end, feature usage (export types), crashes; no document content captured.
-- Toggle in settings; default off.
+- Out of scope for web‑only MVP; no analytics or network calls.

 ## 11) Quality, Testing, and Acceptance Criteria